 Skip the printer and read, highlight or create to your heart’s content using digital options.
 Smartphones, tablets and computers all offer up great paperless alternatives.
 Even traditional books are now becoming less common, thanks to the invention of e-ink and products like Kindle.

 Forget the toxins and try one of these 10 DIY, all-natural cleaning products and air fresheners instead.

 Grow Your Own Produce

 You don’t need a tonne of space or an expert green thumb to get started on growing your own produce.
-There is something so satisfying about being able to take control over your essential vitamin-rich food sources, and acquiring these skills now can pay dividends in the long-term.
+There is something so satisfying about being able to take control over your essential vitamin-rich food sources, and acquiring these skills now can pay dividends in the long-term (especially with the cost of food surging all across Canada).
 Not only does this shift the burden away from less environmentally-sustainable sources, it also equips you with the know-how to be more self-sufficient.

 Don’t Waste Food

 There are not only hacks to help make your food last longer and help you create your own zero-waste kitchen, you can also find plenty of recipes that help you reuse scraps to avoid unnecessary food waste.

 Even designers are getting in on the message that we need to be kinder to our environment.
 From denim to linen, you can now find sustainable options for most clothing.
 Or, for the most sustainable option of all, go thrifting instead, and save our landfills from additional items that are otherwise still perfectly usable.